pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 ## Interfaces

 A common interface has been implemented to ensure the operation is independent of the underlying service and messaging framework.
-As we use only a limited subset of MPI operations, necessary to our purposes, the interface is simpler then the standard MPI or even Matlab distributed computing toolbox interface.
+As we use only a limited subset of MPI operations - those necessary to our purpose - the interface is simpler than that of standard MPI or Matlab's Parallel Computing Toolbox.

 ## Job Management